ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/data.md

 to your right away.
 However, the other user should be aware of you using their PERMANENT mapset this way in case some changes in CRS, name, or directory structure are needed.

 All the mapsets you create in this location are yours and yours only.
-The other users may access them depending on unix permisions, but from the point of view of GRASS GIS there is nothing else shared except for PERMAMENT beween your location and the location of the other user.
-This means, for example, that a mapset in your location can have the same name as a mapset in the other user's location and you don't have to be woried about stepping on each other toes when doing parallel computing.
+The other users may access them depending on unix permission, but from the point of view of GRASS GIS there is nothing else shared except for PERMAMENT between your location and the location of the other user.
+This means, for example, that a mapset in your location can have the same name as a mapset in the other user's location and you don't have to be worried about stepping on each other toes when doing parallel computing.